oxfordeo/oxeo-water/README.md

 }
 ```

+## How to see changes in oxeo-water reflected in Prefect
+If you change the code in this repository, it won't be automatically updated.
+You have to go to `actions` in `oxeo-flows` repository and
+run the `build-images` action..

 ## Metrics
 There is a notebook called `Baseline Metrics` where you can find the queries to retrieve the timeseries results (pekel and cnn) and plot them together.